 Specialised AI/ML workshop and readiness assessment

-One additional workshop day dedicated to Kubeflow, including Tensorflow and JupyterHub, covering everything your business needs for on-prem/off-prem AI/ML operations.
+One week additional workshop dedicated to Kubeflow, including JupyterHub and your kubeflow-integrated frameworks of choice (e.g. TensorFlow, PyTorch, Pachyderm, Seldon Core, etc.), covering everything your business needs for on-prem/off-prem AI/ML operations.

 - On site or remote options